Optical & Ultrasonic Imaging Laboratory

 Verasonics

-Invited by Verasonics, Dr. Xia wrote a case study about how to use the Vantage system for photoacoustic imaging.
+Invited by Verasonics, Dr. Xia wrote a case study on photoacoustic imaging with the Vantage system, including detailed experimental procedures.

 2017